 Include any previous experience of working with young people, and give examples.
 Ideally this will be work experience at a school or as a youth worker.

-If you don’t have this sort of experience, think of other examples that illustrate an aptitude, and get some work experience organised to strengthen your application by signing up to the Get School Experience programme.
-You can still send in your application if you explain that you’ve organised work experience but haven’t completed it yet.
+If you don’t have this sort of experience, think of other examples that illustrate an aptitude for the skills required to look after and teach children (such as organisation, strong and adaptable communication skills and the ability to work effectively under pressure).
+While it might be more difficult to secure at some institutions as a result of Covid-19 and the need to keep numbers of people in a classroom down, organising some work experience can strengthen your application; you can still sign up to the Get School Experience programme.
+You can send in your application with an explanation that you’ve organised work experience but haven’t completed it yet.

 Remember to include other skills you could bring to the school, like sports, music or drama.